sva-s1/squid-docs/SQUID_LOGGING_SETUP.md

    - `10.0.0.241:10001` = destination IP and port
    - `;RFC5424Format` = use the template we defined above

+> [!TIP]
-**Important:** If you need to change the destination IP or port, just edit line 10!
+> If you need to change the destination IP or port, just edit line 10!

 **Save and exit:**
 - In `vi`: Press `ESC`, type `:wq`, press `ENTER`